-Independent Sector, a respected organization that often
+Independent Sector, an organization that often

 speaks for the not-for-profit sector, spoke at the City Club

 Forum today.
 A small part of her address touched on building

 community and praised the work of real estate developer Ron Sher.
 A quick search found similar comments in a talk

 recently posted on the Independent Sector website.

 the power of such partnerships when I met a

 remarkable entrepreneur by the name of Ron Sher.